 On Wednesday we visit Philippi where Paul delivered a sermon that sowed the seeds of Christianity.
 A moving and special time will be spent remembering the baptism of Lydia, the first baptism on European soil, as well as the imprisonment and conversion of the Philippian gaoler (Acts 16:11-15;16- 34).
 Amongst the ruins, located on the rocky ledge above the town’s main road is the actual site of the prison where Paul and Silas were thrown.
 This is the Bible truly coming alive!
 From Philippi we continue on to the modern port city of Kavala, once ancient Neapolis.
 It was here that Paul first set foot in Europe, accompanied by Silas, Luke and Timothy.

 Paul first came to Thessaloniki in 50-51 AD during his second missionary journey and it was here that he established the second Christian community in Europe (after Philippi) and wrote his letter to the Thessalonians.
 This morning we will explore Thessaloniki, visiting the Agora where Paul preached and Byzantine Churches, including the Church of St. Dimitris, the caves and Well of Apostle Paul, the House of Jason and the Monastery of Vlatadon.
 Other highlights include the ancient walls that once surrounded the town, the White Tower, the Roman Market, theatre and baths and Arch of Galerius.
-In the afternoon we fly back to Athens where our cruise will depart the following day.
+In the afternoon we fly back to Athens.

-After breakfast Friday we disembark in Athens for a wonderful day of sightseeing.
+A wonderful morning of sightseeing in Athens.
 We begin with a visit the ancient citadel of the Acropolis that dominates the city skyline; these 5th Century BC ruins include the famous Parthenon.
 It is a great moment when we ascend the nearby Areopagus (Mars Hill) where Saint Paul delivered his famous “Men of Athens” speech (Acts 17:15).
 This site is just south of the ancient Agora or market place.
 We will also drive past the House of Parliament, the Tomb of the Unknown Soldier, the Presidential Palace, Hadrian’s Arch, and the Panathenaic (Olympic) Stadium, before arriving at the airport for our flight home.
 This afternoon we will travel to the airport for our flight to Dubai.
 On arrival in Dubai we will be transferred to our hotel for two nights.

 Today is a full day of leisure in Dubai.
 You might like to visit the famous Dubai Mall, explore the Gold and Spice Souks or choose one of the many optional tours (available on tour).
 Tonight, will be a fitting end to our holiday as we enjoy a dinner cruise along the historic Dubai Creek.
 What a wonderful experience of faith and fellowship we have shared.